18 Mar 2018

 Initially, Pavlov also observed that events that occurred relating to food would cause dogs to salivate each time they saw the lab assistants.
 However, later as the dog realised that the lab assistants don’t always bring food it stopped salivating.
 Pavlov concluded that the lab assistants became the neutral response for the dogs because they stopped salivating by looking at them.
 Later, Pavlov replaced the neutral response from lab assistants to bells.
 He rang a bell each time the food was served which made the dog salivate.
 As the dog learnt to associate food to the bell, the change of behaviour was noted (See formula above).

-According to this Behavioural Model in Education, teachers can also make students behave in a certain manner by creating different stimulus and responses until the students get used to them and in turn get used to a certain behavior.
+According to this Behavioural Model in Education, teachers can also make students behave in a certain manner by creating different stimulus and responses until the students get used to them and in turn get used to a certain behaviour.
 For instance, in a cooking class, if a student is dicing the vegetables well for a salad, the teacher should immediately give positive feedback to the student to keep the motivation level high.
 This immediate response will be better remembered by the student.
 Each time the student will dice vegetables in future, they would be able to recall the positive response of the teacher and will make sure that they dice it like they did before or even better than that.

 Skinner’s Operant Conditioning